rikuhuttunen/bob.io.base/doc/guide.rst

 You will use it when you want to import or export data from |project| into other software frameworks, debug your data or just implement your own classes that can serialize and de-serialize from HDF5 file containers.
-In |project|, most of the time you will be working with :py:class:`numpy.ndarrays`\s.
+In |project|, most of the time you will be working with :py:class:`numpy.ndarray`\s.
 In special situations though, you may be asked to handle :py:class:`bob.io.base.File`\s. :py:class:`bob.io.base.File` objects create a transparent connection between C++ (`Blitz++`_) / Python (`NumPy`_) arrays and